Below is a list of resources I have found helpful in preparing for, and undergoing, my mastectomies and breast reconstructions.

 - Home cooking service.
 The absolutely best thing we did was engage the lovely women at The Organic Cook to come to our home and cook the evening meals for all of us for the coming week.
 It is not cheap but it is SUCH a great investment – one less chore for everyone to worry about and knowing that you are eating good, wholesome, tasty food really helped my healing.
 I HIGHLY recommend them!

 - Afternoon naps – essential!
 Even if you don’t sleep and just lie there, rest rest rest is so important!

 - Allocating household chores to others.
 When you come home, you are just so tired.
 And with the limited energy you do have, you don’t want to be spending it on laundry, cleaning, cooking, etc. So accept all offers of assistance.
 Ask for help.
 If you don’t look after yourself now, when are you ever going to do it?!

 - Peace and quiet.
 Let everyone know that you need it!
 So many people are so kind and want to help, but I found that I really needed my own space and kept in contact with my closest circle by text and the occasional phone call.
 Take a rain check on visitors until your strength returns.
 Look after you!

 - Extra binders.
-I was sent home from hospital with just one binder, but since my doctor says I’m going to be wearing a binder day and night for the first six weeks, and then daily for the following twelve weeks, I’ve invested in a few extras.
+I was sent home from hospital with just one abdominal binder, but as I wore a binder day and night for the first six weeks, and then daily for the following twelve weeks, I invested in a few extras.
 I found this binder to be most comfortable, with the three adjustable bands so it sits more snugly, rather than the ones that are all the same width.